-The expanded indoor offerings include in-person fitness classes, weight rooms, cardio equipment and more — all structured for 25% capacity and physical distancing.
+The expanded indoor offerings include in-person fitness classes, weight rooms, cardio equipment and more — all structured for current capacity restrictions and physical distancing.
 The pool is also open for lap swim.

 Reservations are required for most activities and face coverings must be worn at all times.Visit UREC’s COVID-19 Updates web page for details and reservations instructions.